Temporary Service Update

 Dates Auction

-Each weekend from 5 September to 1 November 2025, AlUla’s Dates Auction offers the opportunity to experience a vibrant hub of tradition and trade.
+Each weekend during Dates Season, AlUla’s Dates Auction offers the opportunity to experience a vibrant hub of tradition and trade.
 From 05:00 - 08:00 every Friday and Saturday, farmers from across the region gather to showcase the best of their harvest.
 Guests can attend to watch and experience AlUla’s living agricultural legacy.

 Dates On The Menu